NREL/OpenStudio-ERI/docs/source/software_connection.rst

 A solar hot water system can be entered as a ``Systems/SolarThermal/SolarThermalSystem``.
 The ``SystemType`` element must be 'hot water' and the ``ConnectedTo`` element is required and must point to a ``WaterHeatingSystem``.
-Note that the connected water heater cannot be of type space-heating boiler or attached to a desuperheater.

 Solar hot water systems can be described with either simple or detailed inputs.